zfhuang99/zfhuang99.github.io/_posts/2025-12-01-rust-with-ai.md

 The question I get most often is: *How can AI possibly implement something as complex as Paxos correctly?*

 Testing is the first layer of defense.
-My system now includes **1,300+ tests** — from unit tests to minimal integration tests (e.g., proposer + acceptor only), all the way to multi-replica full integration tests with injected failures.
+My system now includes 1,300+ tests — from unit tests to minimal integration tests (e.g., proposer + acceptor only), all the way to multi-replica full integration tests with injected failures.
 See the [project status](#appendix-project-stats).

-But the real breakthrough came from **AI-driven code contracts**.
+But the real breakthrough came from AI-driven **code contracts**.

 Code contracts specify *preconditions*, *postconditions*, and *invariants* for critical functions.
 These contracts are converted into runtime asserts during testing but can be disabled in production builds for performance.
 While I started using this approach long ago with .NET [[2]], AI has made contracts vastly more powerful.

 Here's how I apply them at three levels:

-**1. Ask AI to write contracts.** Opus 4.1 writes good contracts, but GPT-5 writes excellent ones.
+**1. Ask AI to write contracts.** Opus 4.1 writes good contracts, but GPT-5 High writes excellent ones.
 I focus on reviewing and refining.
 For example, the `process_2a` method (handling phase 2a messages in Paxos) has **16 contracts**, including this one:

 <p align="center">
   <img src="/assets/images/rsml/contract_7_new.png" width="100%">